-As a multiple-choice exam, this instrument is able to test certain types of knowledge and skills, including familiarity with content and the relationships between various quantities and their mathematical dependencies.
+These instruments are able to test certain types of knowledge and skills, including familiarity with content and the relationships between various quantities and their mathematical dependencies.
 Because of this, you might expect to get by with many fewer full calculations than you would perform on other types of tests, especially if you consciously and consistently try to apply the following types of reasoning:

 These techniques can help you zero in on the correct answer, without writing out a detailed solution, helping you to eliminate wrong answers quickly and giving you a basis for choosing a best answer from those remaining.

 To prepare your oral presentation on a paper you've selected as a starting point, first read the paper and try to understand and identify what the paper has to say, at root.
-Every paper has a point, and your first job is to identify the point your paper is trying to communicate.
+Every paper has a purpose, and your first job is to identify the problem that your paper is trying to solve and communicate.
 Then, you need to connect that point to concepts and resources outside the paper itself - look for additional references (articles, textbooks, etc.) which help you explain the physical concepts employed in the paper, the context in which the paper should be understood, and the connection of the paper to material you have learned in one or more of your physics courses.
 In particular, we expect each presentation to include at least one substantial chunk of analytical physics - a derivation, integration, calculation, model, or other application of appropriately rigorous mathematical and physical analysis to the problem at hand.

 It is vital that you work closely with your faculty advisor as you prepare your talk.
 They can help you sort out the criteria by which your talk will be judged.
 Be sure to tell your advisor if achieving distinction is one of your goals.

-Ultimately, this exercise affords you the opportunity to integrate and apply some of the elements of your physics education by making an independent study of a physical topic—researching unfamiliar aspects of the topic; identifying and organizing key concepts; applying appropriate physical analyses, based on your course work in physics; and communicating clearly and effectively the context and the physical explanation of your topic to others.
+Ultimately, this project affords you the opportunity to integrate and apply some of the elements of your physics education by making an independent study of a physical topic—researching unfamiliar aspects of the topic; identifying and organizing key concepts; applying appropriate physical analyses, based on your course work in physics; and communicating clearly and effectively the context and the physical explanation of your topic to others.

-The department and the College consider the senior exercise a valuable learning experience and hope that you will value it as well.
-In a very few cases, students have interpreted the low failure rate of the senior exercise as an indication that passage is guaranteed.
+The department and the College consider the senior capstone a valuable learning experience and hope that you will value it as well.
+In a very few cases, students have interpreted the low failure rate of the senior capstone as an indication that passage is guaranteed.
 That is not the case and avoiding retakes and failure to graduate on time can be best avoided by putting in a consistent effort and consulting closely with one's advisor over the course of the senior year.